Integrating with the Microsoft identity platform

 Anomalous sign in detection.
 The Microsoft identity platform processes more than a billion sign-ins a day, while using machine learning algorithms to detect suspicious activity and notify IT administrators of possible problems.
 By supporting the Microsoft identity platform sign-in, your application gets the benefit of this protection.
 Learn more about viewing Azure Active Directory access report.

 Conditional Access.
 In addition to multi-factor authentication, administrators can require specific conditions be met before users can sign-in to your application.
 Conditions that can be set include the IP address range of client devices, membership in specified groups, and the state of the device being used for access.
 Learn more about Azure Active Directory Conditional Access.

 Industry standard protocols.
 Microsoft is committed to supporting industry standards.
 The Microsoft identity platform supports the industry-standard OAuth 2.0 and OpenID Connect 1.0 protocols.
-Learn more about Microsoft identity platform authentication protocols.
+Learn more about the Microsoft identity platform authentication protocols.

 Open source libraries.
 Microsoft provides fully supported open source libraries for popular languages and platforms to speed development.
 The source code is licensed under Apache 2.0, and you are free to fork and contribute back to the projects.
-Learn more about Microsoft Authentication Library (MSAL).
+Learn more about the Microsoft Authentication Library (MSAL).

 Worldwide presence and high availability

 Azure AD is deployed in datacenters around the world and is managed and monitored around the clock.
-Azure AD is the identity management system for Microsoft Azure and Office 365 and is deployed in 28 datacenters around the world.
+Azure AD is the identity management system for Microsoft Azure and Microsoft 365 and is deployed in 28 datacenters around the world.
 Directory data is guaranteed to be replicated to at least three datacenters.
 Global load balancers ensure users access the closest copy of Azure AD containing their data, and automatically re-route requests to other datacenters if a problem is detected.